MaximeJakubowski/sls_project/README.md

 ### Op
 There are more/other Op types than there are defined in the logical syntax in the paper.
 Mostly out of efficiency conciderations.

-- Op.HASVALUE has one child which is an rdflib IdentifiedNode or Literal.
+- Op.HASVALUE has one rdflib IdentifiedNode or Literal object as a child.
 Only the value itself satisfies this shape.
 - Op.TEST has different children, depending on what kind of test it represents.

 The first child is an IRI with the corresponding contraint component.
 The list of children can be: